-Southern Pat Testing has over 15 years of experience providing specialists PAT Testing solutions.
+Southern PAT Testing has over 15 years of experience providing specialist PAT Testing solutions.

 We also partner with Electrical Contractors and Facilities Management companies who trust us to provide a fully managed service to their clients.

 Our engineers will be with you when you need them.
-Bring our unparalleled service to you.
+We bring our unparalleled service to you.

 Efficient, reliable and professional PAT Testing at great prices that we won't be beaten on*